MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_io_resource_descriptor.md

 Specifies a DMA setting, using one of the following members:

+#### Dma.MinimumChannel

+The minimum bus-relative DMA channel that can be assigned to the device.

+#### Dma.MaximumChannel

+The maximum bus-relative DMA channel that can be assigned to the device.

 ### -field u.Dma.MinimumChannel

 The minimum bus-relative DMA channel that can be assigned to the device.